Overview: Legal help

 What should you do if you get a notice from the court?

-Courts are open but are doing most business remotely because of COVID-19.
+Courts are open but are still doing most summary process (eviction) mediations remotely.
 That means people participate through the computer or phone.
 For information about Remote/Virtual Trial Court Services click:

 What if you are already in court and you have no legal representation?